A Brief History of Longwood

 The earliest settlers to the Longwood area arrived in the early 1870s.
 John Neill Searcy came from Tennessee in March of 1873, and Edward Warren Henck arrived from Boston in November of the same year.
 Both came by steamboat up the St. Johns River to Sanford and were soon granted Longwood homesteads.
 A small community had begun to develop.

-After two days at Mellonville's "so-called hotel," Henck set out south on foot.
 Fifteen miles to the south, he selected his homestead on land south of Myrtle Lake.
 The mail rider was replaced by Joseph Bumby's stage line when, on May 19, 1876, the Longwood Post Office was established with Henck as the first postmaster.
-He selected the name Longwood after a suburb of Boston, which he as a young engineer helped lay out.
+He selected the name Longwood after a suburb of Boston, which he as a young engineer helped layout.

-A decade later, and under Henck's steady real estate promotions, Longwood had five churches, three hotels, including two built by Henck, eight stores and a weekly newspaper.
+A decade later, and under Henck's steady real estate promotions, Longwood had 5 churches, 3 hotels, including 2 built by Henck, 8 stores, and a weekly newspaper.